dillontownsend/nvchadrc/README.md

 ## Prerequisites

-a terminal emulator that supports nerd fonts is required.
-[WezTerm is a good option](https://wezfurlong.org/wezterm/installation.html)
+a terminal emulator that supports nerd fonts is required [WezTerm is a good option](https://wezfurlong.org/wezterm/installation.html)

 install homebrew